rocky-linux/documentation/docs/books/web_services/07-high-availability.md

 | 99,999%  | 5 minutes, 15 seconds         |
 | 99,9999% | 31,68 seconds                 |

-High Availability" (**HA**) refers to all the measures taken to guarantee the highest possible availability of a service, i.e. its correct operation 24 hours a day.
+"High Availability" (**HA**) refers to all the measures taken to guarantee the highest possible availability of a service, i.e. its correct operation 24 hours a day.

 ### Overview